 When Gilchriest wrote about her own experience with ARFID, she described it succinctly as “isolating”.
 Unlike many other patients she met in treatment, Gilchriest had never suffered from anorexia, bulimia, or binge eating disorder.
 What began as a picky attitude toward food eventually evolved into extreme fear and aversion, and by the time she’d graduated from college, Gilchriest struggled to eat at all.

-Even once she was in treatment for ARFID, some of the providers on her team had never heard of the condition—and others doubted the severity of her symptoms or the details of her experience.
+Even once she was in treatment for ARFID, some of the providers on her team had never heard of the condition—and others doubted the severity of her ARFID symptoms or the details of her experience.
 “I had to really advocate for myself when I was in treatment,” she says.
 “I had to prove to my providers that I was telling the truth before they adapted their rules and processes for me.
 In an ideal world, I wouldn't have had to spend that time advocating for those things—but there is still so much we don't know about ARFID.”

 Looking back on her own journey, Gilchriest understands just how crucial it is to find healthcare providers who are not only experienced with ARFID, but also compassionate, empathetic, and trusting.
 She encourages anyone struggling with ARFID to seek out these kinds of physicians and specialists, and she implores medical and psychiatric experts to strive for those standards of caregiving.